 Puck O'Neal Field at Big Rock Stadium was errected in 2010 in Morehead City, North Carolina, the business epicenter at the beautiful Crystal Coast.
 The stadium was built with generous donations and visions from the Town of Morehead City, The Big Rock, and Mr. V.J 'Puck' O'Neal, for whom the field is named after.
 Constructed primarily as a baseball complex for the local American Legion baseball programs, the stadium soon found a permanent tenant, the Morehead City Marlins Baseball Team-operated by Riverfront Sports and Entertainment.
 The MHC Marlins is one of the newest teams in the CPL, the nation’s hottest summer collegiate baseball league.
-Celebrating its 19th season, the Coastal Plain League features 15 teams playing in North Carolina, South Carolina and Virginia.
+Celebrating its 21st season, the Coastal Plain League features 15 teams playing in North Carolina, South Carolina, Georgia, and Virginia.
 The CPL gives college players the chance to refine their skills with the use of wooden bats.
 Players are housed with local host families for the summer and past experiences have been very positive for both players and hosts.
 The stadium is located inside Rotary Park down on Mayberry Loop Road.

 The Big Rock Stadium's main grandstand seats 1,800 fans, with another 400-500 walking around the complex, overlooking the state-of-the-art baseball diamond.